With subject matter-intensive projects like eLearning and training translation, developing an ongoing partnership can really pay off

 Translation is not your core competency, nor should it be

-Core competency defines any company, and eLearning companies are no different.
+Core competency defines any company, and eLearning services are no different.
 Your core competency is learning and development, not translation and localization.
 If you have a large translation workflow you likely have a translation manager whose role is to manage the translation vendors, not to build a translation division within your company.
 Translation and localization of complex content like training courses is very specialized due to the many different media used to convey information.
-Finding a partner with the expertise and resources in place will take a big workload off of your translation project managers, while ensuring that quality is never an issue.
+Finding an eLearning translation service with the expertise and resources in place will take a big workload off of your translation project managers, while ensuring that quality is never an issue.

 Keeping all the elements of your courses in context is critical

-Perhaps the strongest argument for developing a longer term partnership is the need to keep the various types of translated content in a course in context throughout the translation process.
-With a language partner that handles projects end to end, including all the different media challenges, everything is more likely to work together as the course designer intended.
+Perhaps the strongest argument for developing a longer term partnership with an eLearning translation service is the need to keep the various types of translated content in a course in context throughout the translation process.
+With an eLearning translation service provider that handles eLearning translation projects end to end, including all the different media challenges, everything is more likely to work together as the course designer intended.

 Sourcing vendors for individual elements like audio dubbing is not easy

-Simply finding that audio dubbing vendor and aligning their workflows with the many other elements of a complex course or training program, is not easy.
-A fully integrated LSP with a specialty in learning and development localization, has these resources in place, and has developed valued relationships with them.
-This is a core competency of the project manager/linguists in our company who manage these eLearning projects every day.
+Simply finding that multilingual voice-over vendor, and aligning their workflows with the many other elements of a complex course or training program, is not easy.
+A fully integrated eLearning translation service with a specialty in learning and development localization, has these resources in place, and has developed valued relationships with them.
+This is a core competency of the project manager/linguists in our company who manage these eLearning translation projects every day.

 Not all translations are equal- a partner will assign linguists who understand your unique ‘voice’

-Having one language vendor managing one client course and another managing a related one is likely to create problems with delivering a consistent ‘voice’ that reflects your company’s style and branding.
+Having one eLearning translation service managing one client course and another managing a related one is likely to create problems with delivering a consistent ‘voice’ that reflects your company’s style and branding.
 Translators don’t just do word for word translations- they localize to make those translations understandable to different cultures while maintaining the intent of the course content.
 These kinds of decisions are driven by experience, both as a member of that culture and with your product and learning style.
-With a partner model you can be sure that you consistenly work with translators who are familiar with your projects and tools.
+With a partner model you can be sure that you consistently work with translators who are familiar with your projects and tools.

 Working together over time means aligned workflows and improved efficiencies

-A glance at our eLearning and Training translation services page reveals the complexities of these projects, including the many media formats, types of training , and courseware platforms that we work with.
+A glance at our eLearning Translation Services page reveals the complexities of these projects, including the many media formats, types of training , and courseware platforms that we work with.
 When we begin work with an eLearning client we learn your workflows and align ours with them.
 Each courseware provider or corporate training department has their own combination of elements and platforms used to develop their products.
-When you partner with an LSP over the longer term you realize the benefits of this alignment with lowered costs, faster turnaround times, and more consistent quality.
+When you partner with an eLearning translation service over the longer term you realize the benefits of this alignment with lowered costs, faster turnaround times, and more consistent quality.